jermp/autocomplete/README.md

 will execute 1000 top-10 queries with 3 terms, from which only 25%
 of the prefix of the last token is retained.
-(For no locality, it is suggested to shuffle the queries at random, for example using `gshuf` on Mac.)

 We automated the collection of results with the script `script/collected_topk_results_by_varying_percentage.py`.
 From within the `/build` directory, run